zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/wirish/boards/revomini_MP32V1F4/1_read_ME.md

 be Serial and external I2C port is on pins 7&8 of Input port.
 But this can be changed by HAL_FLEXI_I2C parameter

 Main Port - telemetry, Serial1.
-As a variant it can be used as SBUS input with hardware inverter (requires recompilation) FlexiPort - OSD, Serial2
+As a variant it can be used as SBUS input with hardware inverter (Parameter HAL_UART1_SBUS) FlexiPort - OSD, Serial2